 So, to provide you with some more options we’re releasing several new, cute and easy handprint crafts for winter.

-This craft, like all the others, is super simple because we include a free printable template for you to use too.
-All you need to do is download the template (the download form is located at the end of this page) and get crafting!
+Like all the others, this craft is super simple because we include a free printable template for you to use, too.
+All you need to do is download the template (the download form is located at the end of this page) and get crafting your snowy owls!

 Read our simple directions below or watch our step-by-step video tutorial to learn exactly how to make this cute owl handprint craft with your kids or students.